roesel/scrapknight/README.md

 6. Install MySQL version >= 5.6.
  * For example from here: [http://dev.mysql.com/downloads/mysql/](http://dev.mysql.com/downloads/mysql/)
  * Feel free *to install as a service*, all you need is "MySQL server" and "MySQL Notifier" is also pretty useful
+7. You will probably need to create an empty database called `scrapknight`.
-7. The environment should be ready now.
+8. The environment should be ready now.

 ### Moving configuration files
 If you have done everything correctly (and a little more), you have everything you need to run the app, just in the wrong place.
 Let's fix that.